 - Save all records and receipts for all online transactions.

 - Monitor your accounts online instead of waiting for mailed statements.
 The earlier you spot a suspicious transaction -- ideally, while it's still pending -- the better.

-There's more handy information about online shopping on the next page.
+There's more handy information about online shopping below.

 - Block, Sandra.
 "Thieves love debit cards, so keep them safe -- here's how."
 USA Today.
 May 9, 2005.
 (Dec.
 6, 2011) http://www.usatoday.com/money/perfi/columnist/block/2005-05-09-debit-cards_x.htm

 - Clark, Josh.
 "5 Tips for Online Shopping."
 How Stuff Works, Dec.
 5, 2008.
 (Dec.
 6, 2011) https://www.howstuffworks.com/personal-finance/online-banking/online-shopping.htm

 - Credit Union National Association.
 "Debit Cards Too Risky For Online Use."
 Dec.
 10, 2007.
 (Dec.
 6, 2011) http://www.cuna.org/newsnow/07/consumer120707-1.html

 - Dratch, Dana.
 "10 Places NOT to Use Your Debit Card."
 Credit Cards.
 March 19, 2010.
 (Dec.
 6, 2011) http://www.creditcards.com/credit-card-news/10-places-not-to-use-debit-card-1271.php